 The closer and more vulnerable you feel to one another, the deeper your sense of trust will grow… making it essentially impossible to break.

-Step 7: How to Build Trust in a Relationship by Being Your Best Self and Improving your Self Esteem
+Step 7: Be Your Best Self and Improve Your Self Esteem

 There is nothing sexier than a man or woman who knows what they want.